 1 lb.
 Ground turkey or ground beef (My Aldi ground turkey package is 19.2 oz. so it makes a bit extra)

-8 oz. pasta of your choice (white, whole wheat, GF, brown rice or spiralized zuchini or spaghetti squash)
+8 oz. pasta of your choice (white, whole wheat, gluten free, brown rice pasta or spiralized zuchini or spaghetti squash)

 X olive oil